dan7800/VulnerableAndroidAppOracle/Vulnerabilities/AndroidJavascript/README.md

 ### Fix This Problem

-To fix this problem, we must send sensitive data only to the websites that are authorised to access the data. for eg., our websites, or we could also enable JavaScript to be run only in our website.
+To fix this problem, we must send sensitive data only to the websites that are authorised to access the data. for e.g.,we could enable JavaScript to be run only in our website.
 The code below allows sending sensitive data only to the websites that we authorize.
 Open MainActivity.java, remove the previous code except package name(first line) and paste the below code.

 ```java
 package ***YOUR PACKAGE NAME***